eric-lgonz/IDS-IPS-Deployment-and-Traffic-Analysis-with-Snort-and-Wireshark/README.md

 Let's write three simple rules that generate alerts:

-1. When any icmp traffic is detected
+1. When any ICMP traffic is detected
-2. When outgoing http traffic is detected
+2. When outgoing tcp traffic is detected
-3. When incoming http traffic contains a certain keyword in the payload
+3. When incoming HTTP traffic contains a certain keyword in the payload

+Now using your knowledge of the Snort rule structure, write the corresponding rules in the file, with each rule on a separate line:

+_insert image_

+Now save the file and exit out of it, and we can begin testing our rules!

+<h1>4.
+Running Snort</h1>

+The first Snort command we will use is <code>sudo snort -c /etc/snort/snort.lua -A cmg</code>.
+This "-c /etc/snort/snort.lua" specifies that we want to run snort with the default configuration file (which includes our local rules); the "-A full" will provide alerts in the console with full packet details; and the "-i eth0" specifies which interface we want to listen on.

+Run the command, then open up another terminal and enter the command <code>ping -c 3 google.com</code>.
+This will simulate ICMP traffic:

+_insert image_
+_insert image_

+Go back to your terminal with snort running and you should the alerts in the console!

+_insert image_